Integrating Secure Firewall Management Center and Cisco Security Analytics and Logging (SaaS)

 The SSE forwards the events to the Cisco Security Analytics and Logging (SAL) Cloud Data Store.

-The CDO Event Viewer queries SAL Cloud Data Store for events and provides the SOC analyst with additional context.
+The Security Cloud Control queries SAL cloud data store for events and provides the SOC analyst with additional context in the Event Logging page.

 (Only with Analytics License) Cisco Secure Cloud Analytics (formerly SWC) receives the events from the SAL Cloud Data Store and provides the SOC analyst access to the analytics features of the product.